Apprenticeship in Botanical Horticulture

 - attend the monthly identification tests

 Successful participants will be awarded an Apprenticeship Certificate and a Transcript of Practical Training.
-This is a bespoke programme managed by the Royal Botanic Gardens, Kew.
+This is a Trailblazer Standard apprenticeship nationally recognised.

-Apprentices require a good standard of education - 2 GCSEs (or equivalent) including English, Mathematics or a Science.
-Apprentices must be eligible to work in the United Kingdom for which there is a salary of £12,333 per annum with a one-off book and equipment payment of £725 (rates current 2013).
+Apprentices require a good standard of education: 2 GCSEs (or equivalent) including English and Maths at grade C or above and three-months full time horticultural work experience or volunteering in a professional horticultural environment.
+We will not consider applicants already in possession of a RHS horticultural qualification at level 2 or above as we a keen to support those without these qualifications.
+Apprentices must be eligible to work in the United Kingdom for which there is a salary of £14,040 per annum with a one-off book and equipment payment of £725 (rates current 2017).
 Limited opportunities also exist to care for the collections at weekends and these receive additional payment.

 Kew welcomes international applicants, as we firmly believe in this ethos.
 However Kew is unable to sponsor applicants to work in the United Kingdom for the Kew Apprenticeship.
 It is the applicant's responsibility to ensure eligibility to work in the United Kingdom for the duration of the appointment; see United Kingdom Border Agency for the latest regulations.

-Completed application forms, together with an essay of 250 - 500 words describing why you wish to undertake the Kew Apprenticeship, should be returned no later than 28 February in the year of recruitment.
-Interviews are scheduled for late March/early April, with the Apprenticeship starting the first Monday in August.
+Online applications, together with an essay of 250 - 500 words describing why you wish to undertake the Kew Apprenticeship, should be submitted no later than 26 March in the year of recruitment.
+Interviews are scheduled for April, with the apprenticeship starting the first Monday in August.

-This is a three-year fixed term appointment (employment).
+This is a two-year fixed term appointment (employment).
 Apprentices receive 30 days leave in addition to day release to attend college.

 We will only contact those candidates selected for interview.
 Therefore, if you have not heard from us within three weeks of the closing date, you should presume that you will not be called for interview.